 Methamphetamine Action Plan (MAP).

-The Government has allocated $83.5 million for the creation of the WA Police Meth Border Force, and a further $48.2 million to be used to support the implementation of other MAP initiatives, including:
+The Government has allocated $131.7 million for the implementation of MAP initiatives, including:

 - providing early intervention treatment facilities